alphagov/govwifi-frontend/README.md

 When someone attempts to use GovWifi:

 1. The username and password is sent to the radius server
-2. Radius recieves, and sends a request to the [authentication backend][auth-backend] to fetch the known password
+2. Radius receives, and sends a request to the [authentication backend][auth-backend] to fetch the known password
 3. The user password is checked against the known password
 4.  the login attempt is logged in the [logging backend][logging-backend]
 5.  either the user is accepted, or rejected depending on whether their password accepted.

+### FreeRadius Prometheus Exporter

+The [FreeRadius Prometheus Exporter][prometheus-exporter] is an open source Prometheus exporter for FreeRadius.

+It uses the [FreeRadius Status Server][freeradius-status-server] to query information about server state and the packages being processed.
+The Status Server is enabled by adding the `status` configuration file to the `radius/sites-enabled` directory.

+The Prometheus exporter exposes these metrics on `/metrics` which can be then read by a Prometheus server.

+For more information see the project's [readme][prometheus-exporter].
+For information about configuring the Status Server please see FreeRadius's [documentation][freeradius-status-server-config].

 ## How to contribute